 Prior to December 2011, the Third Party had investments in two classes of voting-preferred securities issued by the subsidiary (the "Preferred Securities").
 The two classes of Preferred Securities, Class A-1 and Class A-2, had a par value of \$500 each for an aggregate of \$1 billion.
 The Class A-1 and Class A-2 Preferred Securities accrue a fixed annual rate of return of 5.074 percent and 5.417 percent, respectively, which is paid on a quarterly basis.
 In December 2011, the subsidiary redeemed the Class A-1 Preferred Securities.
-The Class A-2 Preferred Securities are redeemable in December 2014 and on each 7-year anniversary thereafter, at par value plus any accrued but unpaid return.
-At December 31, 2012, the Preferred Securities represent 96 percent of the voting power of the subsidiary.
+The Class A-2 Preferred Securities are redeemable in December 2014.
+At December 31, 2013, the Preferred Securities represent 96 percent of the voting power of the subsidiary.

+In December 2013, the subsidiary elected to redeem the Class A-2 Preferred Securities in December 2014.
+As a result, the \$500 redemption value of the Class A-2 Preferred Securities is included in current liabilities as of December 31, 2013 in our Consolidated Balance Sheet.
 The subsidiary also has issued voting-preferred and common securities to Kimberly-Clark for total cash proceeds of \$500.
 These securities are entitled to a combined four percent vote, and the common securities are entitled to all of the residual equity after satisfaction of the preferred interests.

 Approximately 98 percent of the total cash contributed to the entity has been loaned to Kimberly-Clark.
 These long-term loans bear fixed annual interest rates.
 The funds remaining in the financing subsidiary are primarily invested in equity-based exchange-traded funds.
 The preferred and common securities of the subsidiary held by Kimberly-Clark and the intercompany loans have been eliminated in our Consolidated Financial Statements.
-The return on the Preferred Securities is included in net income attributable to noncontrolling interests in our Consolidated Income Statement.
+The return on the Preferred Securities was \$27, \$27 and \$52 in 2013, 2012 and 2011, respectively, which is included in net income attributable to noncontrolling interests in our Consolidated Income Statement.

 Neither the Third Party nor creditors of the subsidiary have recourse to our general credit.
-If our credit ratings are downgraded below BBB- or Baa3, or if the Third Party elects to have its preferred securities redeemed on the specified redemption date, then the loans would become payable to the financing subsidiary to the extent necessary to enable the financing subsidiary to pay the redemption value.
-Our credit ratings are above this level as of February 22, 2013, and we do not anticipate they will be downgraded below this level in the near future.
+If our credit ratings are downgraded below BBB- or Baa3, then the loans become payable to the financing subsidiary to the extent necessary to enable the financing subsidiary to pay the redemption value.
+Our credit ratings are above this level as of February 14, 2014, and we do not anticipate they will be downgraded below this level prior to the redemption in December 2014.